 - If you have a valid work permit or green card, carry it with you in case you need to show it for identification purposes. - Keep important documents such as birth certificates and immigration documents in a safe place where a friend or family member can access them if necessary. - Memorize the phone number of a friend, family member, or attorney that you can call if you are arrested or detained. - Designate a trusted contact person and tell that person how to find you in the event you are ever detained by ICE.
 Provide your contact person with your alien registration number if you have one.
 Your contact person can use ICE's online detainee locator if you are in immigration custody.
-Or they contact the local ICE field office responsible for Santa Barbara County, which is located in Los Angeles at 300 North Los Angeles St. Room 7631, Los Angeles, CA, 90012, phone: (213) 830-7911.
+Or they contact the local ICE field office responsible for Santa Barbara county, which is located in Los Angeles at 300 North Los Angeles St. Room 7631, Los Angeles, CA, 90012, phone: (213) 830-7911. - You can call the Executive Office for Immigration Review (EOIR) hotline number at 240-314-1500 or 1-800-898-7180 (toll-free) 24 hours a day, 7 days a week to get information on your case's status.